U8NWXD/vivarium/doc/guides/compartments.rst

 kind of file path.
 We represent the total model state as a tree, and we can create a store at any node to represent the sub-tree rooted at that node.
 This tree is analogous to directory trees on a filesystem, and we use tuples of store names to specify a path through this tree.
-We discuss this tree in more detail in the :doc:`tree guide <tree>`.
+We call this tree the hierarchy, and we discuss it in more detail in the :doc:`hierarhcy guide <hierarchy>`.

 ------------------------
 Compartment Interactions